Browser & Device Reference

 At large, the market is moving away from Flash towards HTML5.
 Therefore, JW Player will always attempt to use HTML5 over Flash if a piece of content can be played in both modes on a certain browser.
 This behavior can be changed however, by setting the configuration option primary to flash.
 In this case, JW Player's Flash provider will attempt to be used for all content.See the Configuration Options Reference for more info.

-- With a setup containing DASH + HLS sources and HTML5 primary, JW Player plays DASH in HTML5 on Chrome/IE 11+, and the HLS stream in HTML5 on Safari.
+- With a setup containing DASH + HLS sources and HTML5 primary, JW Player plays DASH in HTML5 on Chrome/Edge/Firefox, and the HLS stream in HTML5 on Safari.
 Flash will be used as a backup on browsers that do not support HTML5 playback for either format.

 - With a setup containing HLS + DASH sources and HTML5 primary, JW Player plays HLS in HTML5 in Safari, Edge, and Chrome*.
 The player will also attempt to load the Flash provider if it is available.
 We will prioritize source order over the primary setting, if possible.
 DASH will then function in HTML5 on available browsers.

 - With a setup containing HLS + DASH sources and Flash primary, JW Player plays HLS in Flash whenever it is available.
 DASH will only be used if a user's computer does not have Flash installed and if the browser supports it.

 See the Configuring Multiple Sources article to learn how to set up multiple sources.